Aniganesh/rajini-lipsum/README.md

 ## Features

-In the current version (0.0.1), this inserts the required number of lines wherever the cursor is currently placed.
+In the current version, this inserts the required number of lines wherever the cursor is currently placed.

 ## Requirements